The cited path

 Every number on this map is cited

 Difficulty Scores: RoleMath cited Difficulty Score methodology.
 Exam fees: vendor published prices (retrieved June 2026).
-Sequence: RoleMath role–certification evidence ordering from role_certification_edges + cited difficulty/cost.
+Sequence: RoleMath’s cited role–certification evidence mapping, ordered by relationship strength, difficulty, and cost.
 Pay: BLS OEWS, May 2025 (national median for Network and Computer Systems Administrators, SOC 15-1244).
 The path is descriptive planning context, not a requirement, transition guarantee, or a salary you are promised.

 Common questions